 “Things which matter most must never be at the mercy of that which matters least,” said Aristotle.
 Typos and grammatical errors sometimes distract readers from what matters most.
 Check for errors, and also make sure the minutes are clear, crisp, and concise.
 Cut out anything that isn’t significant.
 If possible, have someone proof your minutes before you distribute them.

 8. Send the minutes out ASAP

 Timeliness is next to Godliness (or at least highly respected in organizational life).
 You should aim to get the minutes out within an hour of the meeting and at latest by the end of the day.
 By providing the feedback quickly, you will elevate the importance and urgency.

 9. Attach relevant documents

-Attach any handouts or documents electronically, so that all participants and non-participants have easy access to them.
+Attach any handouts or materials electronically, so that all participants and non-participants have easy access to them.

 10. Ask a question when distributing the minutes

 When distributing meeting minutes, ask a question via e-mail to the participants, so that they will have to look at the minutes to respond.
-If you don’t ask a question, they will likely allow the email to be consumed by a flood of other equally important emails.
-You might ask if you got a particular point correct, or if you got the assignment correct for Mrs. Murphy.
+If you don’t ask a question, they will likely allow the email to be drowned by a flood of other equally essential emails.
+You might ask if you got a particular point correct, or if you got the assignment right for Mrs. Murphy.

 Behance Action Journal

 I use the action method for taking meeting minutes.
-My clients are always taking my notepads from me so I started selling them, otherwise I would never have meeting minutes myself.
+My clients are always stealing my notepads from me, so I started selling them.
+Otherwise, I would never have meeting minutes myself.
 They are great!
-This product was developed by a friend of mine, Scott Belsky, who wrote the book Making Ideas Happen.
+The creation of this product was by a friend of mine, Scott Belsky, who wrote the book Making Ideas Happen.
 You may want to pick up Scott’s book.
 You can find these notebooks on the CO2 Partners’ site or at Behance.